 HOW TO SERVE THE MASSAMAN CURRY VEGAN

-At the Thai restaurant, for example, I had a choice between brown, white or Jasmine rice.
-And, I also had an option for rice noodles.
+For example, at the Thai restaurant, I had a choice between brown, white, or Jasmine rice.
+And I also had an option for rice noodles.
 So, the choice is yours.
 I decided to make brown rice in my rice cooker, for instance, but quinoa would work as well.

 And, if you want, serving the massaman curry in a bowl works just as well.
 Another idea is to serve with Oil-Free Vegan Garlic Cilantro Naan if you prefer that over rice or noodles.